kown7/rmtoo/docs/traceability/rmtoo-Traceability.md

 ## Storytime

 * Word is also a Hammer
+    * Fully automated traceability matrix
 * The Hopeless Review
+    * Consistent documents
 * The Foundling

-## Word is also a Hammer
+    * Ship consistent documents with code

-A different project had one test report with a traceability matrix.
-It's perfectly fine to create one manually.
+\note{It's perfectly fine to create one manually.
 If the requirements change it'll be hard to figure out the minimal delta-test.
 Obviously the requirements change more than once.
 Hence we want this fully automated.

-## The Spanish Review

 I've once had the pleasure to review multiple specifications for a different contractor.
 Unfortunately, they didn't provide a consistent set of documents.

+To use the term Jon Holt uses in his introduction to MBSE:
 Documents need to be a live *view* of the system to be built (not pretty pictures).

-\note{To use the term Jon Holt uses in his introduction to MBSE}

 We have CI/CD for software, why don't we include our documents?

-## The Foundling

-Once upon a time a we inherited from another contractor a project that has been dormant for a couple of years.

 It came with one document that contained all requirements and use-cases.
 It appeared to have been exported from some web-based tool.

-**Question:** How do we ensure that all requirements and documentation is shipped with the code for future use?
+Also: Interface with management/business side}

 # Theory